worldbank/Worldwide-Bureaucracy-Indicators/README.md

-The entire STATA code used in cleaning and estimation for have been archived on GitHub here
+The entire STATA code used in cleaning and estimation for have been archived on GitHub here.

 More information about the World Bank Worldwide Bureaucracy Indicators including an online data visualization dashboard can be found here   https://www.worldbank.org/en/data/interactive/2019/05/21/worldwide-bureaucracy-indicators-dashboard>